 Teaming up with Pearson on AI workforce skilling

-The demand for training in AI-based skills has never been higher according to a global IDC study.
-To help meet this demand, Microsoft is teaming up with Pearson to bring world-class learning and assessment expertise with cutting-edge AI and cloud technologies.
+The same IDC study mentioned above also shows that the demand for training in AI-based skills has never been higher.1 To help meet this demand, Microsoft is teaming up with Pearson to bring world-class learning and assessment expertise with cutting-edge AI and cloud technologies.
 Microsoft Cloud and Office certifications are now more accessible to help organizations realize the full value of AI through reskilling.

 Learn more about the advancements in AI